Adzz/ex_ample/README.md

 ## Umbrella projects - Coding in the Rain

-[Umbrella projects](https://8thlight.com/blog/georgina-mcfadyen/2017/05/01/elixir-umbrella-projects.html) are a great way to manage internal dependancies for your applications.
+[Umbrella projects](https://8thlight.com/blog/georgina-mcfadyen/2017/05/01/elixir-umbrella-projects.html) are a great way to manage internal dependencies for your applications.
 Internal dependencies can be thought of as libraries that can sit on their own - but that you don't want to or cannot open source.
-They are things that you can configure their own relases for (so can be released independently from the rest of the application), but are conveniently grouped together into one git repo.
+They are things that you can configure their own releases for (so can be released independently from the rest of the application), but are conveniently grouped together into one git repo.

 If you have ever had one repo rely on another, you'll soon find these lifesavers; no more using git tags and bumping versions in your mix files so you can get new features!